andrasq/node-restiq/Readme.md

 `req.body`.
 This call is safe to call more than once, but sets body only the first time.

-`buildReadBodyParams(options)` returns the readBody middleware function.
+`buildReadBody(options)` returns the readBody middleware function.

-options
+Options

-`maxBodySize` - The maximum request body size to enforce in bytes.
-Exceeding this value results in a `400 BadRequest` error response.
+- `maxBodySize` - The maximum request body size to allow, in bytes.
+Exceeding this value results in a `400 Bad Request` error response.
 There is no limit set by default.

 ### restiq.mw.discardBody( req, res, next )

 Reads and discards request body to force the `end` event on the request.
-`buildDiscardBody` returns this middleware function.
+`buildDiscardBody()` returns this middleware function.

 ### restiq.mw.skipBody( req, res, next )